kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

  - Create a common API for the UI (gcp-click-to-deploy) and `kfctl` (`KfApp`)

- - All different implementations of the KfApp Interface
+ - Separate different implementations of the KfApp Interface
-   - ksApp for kfctl
+   - bootstrap/pkg/client/ksApp for `kfctl init --platform none
-   - gcpApp for gcp-click-to-deploy (subsequent issue/PR)
+   - bootstrap/pkg/client/gcpApp for `kfctl init --platform gcp`

  - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go` at this time

  - Package `KfApp` interface and related types for ease of use by kfctl and gcp-click-to-deploy

- - Isolate all `ksonnet` operations in kfctl and gcp-click-to-deploy to call within the `pkg/client/kfapi` package

 ## API and Packaging